-- B.A., Wheaton College, 2001
+- B.A., Wheaton College

-- Ph.D., Brown University, 2006
+- Ph.D., Brown University

 - General Biology

-Chronic exposure to metal compounds, such as nickel, cobalt, and cadmium, has long been known to increase cancer incidence among affected individuals.
+My primary research interest is focused on chronic exposure to metal compounds, such as nickel, cobalt, and cadmium, has long been known to increase cancer incidence among affected individuals.
 Unlike organic waste, metals are not degraded by living organisms and may accumulate up to harmful levels.
 The mechanisms of cancer induction by these compounds are not well understood, but recent research shows a multifaceted pattern of metal interactions with cellular macromolecules and genetic processes.
 My primary research interest is focused on understanding the molecular mechanisms of cytotoxicity and genotoxicity following coexposure to heavy metals.
 In order to understand these processes, we use molecular and genetic approaches in a human cell culture model.
 Altogether, our improved understanding of the mechanisms of DNA damage and toxicity will enhance our knowledge in the development of cancer.

 I have had numerous students involved in this project, both during the summer and academic year.
 The opportunity to work in the laboratory has enabled the students to experience the frustrations and excitement of research.
 Additionally, many students who have worked in my lab have gone on to pursue advanced degrees and obtain research internships at prestigious institutions.
 Each year students from my lab present their results at the annual Society of Toxicology Meeting as well as at various Washington College events